It can be hard to determine if an article is scholarly or popular. Here are some general clues that can help:

 Below are some important things to consider when you are choosing which books, articles, and websites to use in your assignments.

-Credibility: Is the author an expert?
+Is the primary voice an expert?
 What are their credentials?
+Primary voice could mean author or interviewee.

-Relevance: Does it address your research topic?
-How well?
+Is the article about what you are researching?
+How well does it address your research topic?
 Read the abstract or introduction and conclusion to figure this out.
+Remember, just because an article mentions your artist, doesn't mean it's actually about them.

 Considering all of these elements can help determine if your source is a good one to use for your topic.
 You often don't need to read the whole item to evaluate a source.
 Read the abstract or introduction and conclusion to make a decision about if the resource is going to work for you.
 If it is, then read the whole thing.